 It’s time to do the laundry!
 Since I keep my washer full of water, detergent, and a disinfectant (bleach or vinegar) and put the diapers in as I go, all I have to do is start the machine.
 Then switch to the dryer or better yet, line dry to reduce stains & further disinfect.
 This is the regular routine.
 You may prefer to do an additional rinse cycle, I don’t feel it’s completely necessary unless there is some serious mess in there.

-I wash my diapers with homemade detergent and 1/2 cup white vinegar.
+I wash my diapers with homemade detergent and 1/2 cup white vinegar or 1 Tablespoon of bleach.

 Once every couple months I strip my diapers… this involves either hanging the diapers out on the line in a rainstorm, or washing them once with detergent as usual, then once with a couple cups of white vinegar but no detergent, then another time with plain water, and another time in plain water for good measure.
 The purpose of stripping is to seduce your husband.
 Whoops… sorry!
 The purpose of stripping is to rinse out any buildup of soapy residue that has clung to the diapers over time.
 It’s also helpful if you notice baby has an unexplainable rash… perhaps the diapers just need to be stripped.